jsonjuri/dreamweaver-jquery-colors/README.md

-Dreamweaver CC - jQuery Code Coloring Extension
+Dreamweaver CC - CakePHP Code Coloring Extension
 =======================

-[Adobe Dreamweaver CC IDE] dreamweaver / brackets extension which visualizes jQuery code coloring.
+[Adobe Dreamweaver CC IDE] dreamweaver / brackets extension which visualizes CakePHP code coloring.

 This extension adds the CSS class `<span class="cm-variable"></span>` and `<span class="cm-variable-2"></span>` to edit code coloring.
 The styles are defined in `main.less` and variables in `main.js`.